-Nintendo Switch Online mainly offers classic NES and SNES games, with online multiplayer as a reward for subscribers, while Sony has monthly free titles (such as the recently released Bugsnax) and a collection of PS4 games available for subscribers with a PS5.
-But at the end of the day, both are mainly focused on opening the doors of online-play to members.
+Nintendo Switch Online mainly offers classic NES and SNES games, with online multiplayer as a reward for subscribers, while Sony has monthly free titles (such as Knockout City or The Walking Dead: Saints & Sinners) and a collection of PS4 games available for subscribers with a PS5.
+But at the end of the day, both are mainly focused on opening the doors of online play to members.

 Xbox Live Gold operates under a similar system: There’s only one tier to purchase, and getting a gift card for it just adds credit to the user’s current subscription.
 However, one thing you should be aware of is the Xbox Game Pass—Microsoft’s subscription service that allows users to access a library of about 100 games for a monthly fee.